denisoed/obsidian-orthography/README.md

 **IMPORTANT**:
 1. **ALPHA version**.
+2. The plugin does not work correctly in the "Live Preview" mode.
+I'll figure it out and fix it
-2. This is experimental and may have instability.
+3. This is experimental and may have instability.
 It is possible that there are bugs which may delete data in the current note.
 Please make backups!
-3. The plugin handles only English text.
+4. The plugin handles only English text.

 ## Features